natancabral/react-js-electron-database/README.md

 ---

-## Packaging the app
+## Packaging App
+#### Electron Builder
-* en: There are mainly two options for packaging an Electron app and we will go with the second, Electron Builder (the other being Electron Packager).
+* en: There are mainly two options for packaging an Electron app and we will go with the second, [Electron Builder](https://www.npmjs.com/package/electron-builder/) (the other being Electron Packager).
 ```bash
 $ npm i electron-builder --save-dev
 ```